howardchina/howardchina.github.io/_pages/about.md

 qihe@cuhk.edu.hk

-I'm a Postdoctoral Fellow at CUHK, reporting to Prof. <a href='https://www.cse.cuhk.edu.hk/~qdou/index.html'>Qi Dou</a>.
+I'm a Postdoctoral Fellow at The Chinese University of Hong Kong, reporting to Prof. <a href='https://www.cse.cuhk.edu.hk/~qdou/index.html'>Qi Dou</a>.
 I recieved my PhD degree in surgical robotics (2018.9-2024.1) at TJU co-advised by Prof. <a href='https://faculty.tju.edu.cn/ZuoSiyang/en/index.htm'>Siyang Zuo</a> and Prof. <a href='https://sophiabano.github.io/'>Sophia Bano</a>.
 More before, I received my master degree at Computer Science and bachelor degree at Software Engineering from Central South University advised by Prof. <a href='https://faculty.csu.edu.cn/zoubeiji/en/index.htm'>Beiji Zou</a> and Prof. <a href="https://faculty.csu.edu.cn/chenzailiang/en/index.htm">Zailiang Chen</a>.

 My research interest includes endoscopic image recognition and automatic robotic endoscopy.